staillanibm/sttHelloWorld/README.md

 To manage the deployment, follow these steps.
 Note: you can also create a kubernetes namespace to do this deployment, here I am working in the default namespace to keep things simple.

-Create an image registry secret in order for Kubernetes to be able to fetch the image you previously pushed (after setting the references environment variables):
+If not already done, create an image registry secret in order for Kubernetes to be able to fetch the image you previously pushed (after setting the references environment variables):
 ```
 kubectl create secret docker-registry regcred --docker-server=${CR_SERVER} --docker-username=${CR_USERNAME} --docker-password=${CR_PASSWORD}
 ```